Purely-Curious/email-spam-filter/README.md

 > cargo run or cargo r

 Then enter your emails in the form of a csv file after the prompt.
-T he provided emails will be classified as either spam or ham (not spam) and written into a two different text files.
+The provided emails will be classified as either spam or ham (not spam) and written into a two different text files.
 The spam emails residing in one file and the ham ones in the other.